 The insertion of a replacement intravenous line is generally regarded as an unpleasant experience that would be nice to avoid.
 The IVL-GONE research team are researching the use of common skin glue (think super-glue) to ‘stick-on’ the intravenous line.
 Other benefits are thought to include keeping the bugs out, improving patient comfort & helping to protect hospital staff from blood.
 If the skin glue works as well as preliminary studies indicate, this could be a simple solution for a worldwide problem; Queensland research leading the world.READ MORE

-This project investigates how to assess and treat patients with clotting disorders as a result of trauma and severe bleeding.
+In this project, the team investigated how to assess and treat patients with clotting disorders as a result of trauma and severe bleeding.

-Patients with severe trauma and critical bleeding have a high risk of death from haemorrhage and the complications e associated with large volume blood transfusion.
+Patients with severe trauma and critical bleeding have a high risk of death from haemorrhage and the complications associated with large volume blood transfusion.
 The ability of the patient to form a blood clot will be assessed using a ROTEM/multiplate device.
 This device gives an in-depth assessment of the patient’s clotting and allows specific treatment to be targeted at specific clotting defects.
 Using this technology, the investigators hope to reduce the amount of bleeding in these cases and also reduce the amount of blood transfused to these patients.
 The project will implement a blood product transfusion program guided by the ROTEM/multiplate device.READ MORE

 Applying for a grant?
 Make use of our application guidelines, SmartyGrants guide, application templates and other resources to help make the process easier.